Lezzer/liam-reilly.info/public/blog/posts/01-vault-work-begins.md

 The front end web app will be powered by an API on the backend.
 This will be WebAPI project, written in C# .NET Core 2.2.

-This will where all the work is done, such as encrypting objects and persisting to the database/object store, and retrieving/decrypting again and sending back to the end user.
+This will be where all the work is done, such as encrypting objects and persisting to the database/object store, and retrieving/decrypting again and sending back to the end user.

 I've decided to use AWS [Fargate](https://aws.amazon.com/fargate/) to host the API.
 I expect the application to get quite a lot of regular use, so [Lambda](https://aws.amazon.com/lambda/) didn't seem to make as much sense.